 9.)
 Respect the Medals!
 They can be used to purchase land expansions and extra turns in GE.

 10.)
 Have fun (and keep the drama out of it)!
 If something happens that rubs you the wrong way, try to brush it off.
 Remember that the majority of interactions in this game are text-based or via recorded on-screen actions (plundering, attacking, etc…) that don’t include facial expressions, body language, etc... and not everyone is great at grammar/spelling.

 Some folks use strategies that we don’t understand, but it seems to work for them.
 So be it, remember that as much as you think of this as ‘your’ game –so do they. :)

 And one more thing: many people have limited time and therefore may not actually interact much.
 A little acceptance and understanding usually make for a smoother ride. :)

 Come join our guild (CaveBalls) on Z world (Zorskog) and we'll give you even more tips and tricks!

-HAPPY GAMING and ENJOY the JOURNEY!
+HAPPY GAMING and ENJOY the JOURNEY to an EMPIRE!